We're excited to share a beautiful, easy pumpkin cake topper tutorial with you!

 Now, our cake is finished!

-I hope that you enjoyed this little tutorial!
+I hope that you enjoyed this little pumpkin cake topper tutorial!
 I think that this cake would be perfect for fall gatherings..and the pumpkins are so much fun to make!
+You could even make them into jack-o-lanterns for Halloween cakes.

 How to Make Elegant Gold Pumpkin Cake Toppers for your Cakes